Why some names look better in Cursive?

-Types of Cursive Names
+Types of Cursive-friendly names

 Classic Cursive Names